sourcegraph/scip/Readme.md

 COMMANDS:
-   convert   Convert a SCIP index to an LSIF index snapshot  Generate snapshot files for golden testing stats     Output useful statistics about a SCIP index print     Print a SCIP index in a human-readable format for debugging help, h   Shows a list of commands or help for one command
+   convert   Convert a SCIP index to an LSIF index lint      Flag potential issues with a SCIP index print     Print a SCIP index in a human-readable format for debugging snapshot  Generate snapshot files for golden testing stats     Output useful statistics about a SCIP index help, h   Shows a list of commands or help for one command

 GLOBAL OPTIONS: